bevyengine/rfcs/rfcs/45-stageless.md

         .configure_label(Physics::CollisionHandling.configure(common_physics_config))
         // And then apply that config to each of the systems that have this label .add_system(gravity.label(Physics::Forces))
-        // These systems have a linear chain of if-needed ordering dependencies between them
+        // These systems have a linear chain of ordering dependencies between them
         // Systems earlier in the chain must run before those later in the chain
         // Other systems can run in between these systems .add_systems((broad_pass, narrow_pass).chain().label(Physics::CollisionDetection))